Migrants at Turkish-Greek border: 'We want another life' | DW | 03.03.2020

 Two hellish days at the border

-The group sets off in a gray VW van.
-I follow behind in my own car.
+The group sets off in a gray VW van, and I follow behind in my car.
 After just 50 kilometers, Muhammed calls me to say that his driver is feeling nervous because I keep tailing them.
 So he tells me we should meet in Edirne.
 "Otherwise," he adds, "he will kick us out of his car and keep our money."

 Along the way I spot dozens of other vehicles filled with migrants, including women and children, all heading toward Edirne.
 A few kilometers from the Pazarkule border crossing, I'm stopped by large group of police.
 Brusquely, one of them asks me what I want.
 I reply that I am a journalist, and hand over my international press card.
 He wants to know whether I'm from Turkey or abroad.
 I tell him I'm from Turkey and, seemingly pleased with my answer, he lets me drive on.